- Financing Solutions

 Estimated greenhouse gas emissions saved over project lifetime (compared with conventional construction)

 The completed building will provide high-quality, permanently affordable housing to families earning less than 50% of Area Median Income (AMI).
-Moreover, the building will set an important precedent for future projects seeking to implement Passive House measures – savings in greenhouse gas emissions compared to conventional construction are projected to be 2,500 metric tonnes of carbon dioxide equivalent per year.
+Moreover, the building will set an important precedent for future projects seeking to implement Passive House measures – savings in greenhouse gas emissions compared to conventional construction are projected to be 2,500 metric tons of carbon dioxide equivalent per year.
 The Director of Housing for St. Nick’s Alliance acknowledged that NYCEEC’s early-stage support was critical in moving the project forward in a timely manner.